 Nowadays, image processing is one of the essential tools in microphotography.
-With technological advancement, these processing tools will also evolve, making the microphotography techniques more and more perfect.
+Moreover, with technological advancement, these processing tools will also evolve, making the microphotography techniques more and more perfect.

-In microphotography, many techniques allow us to capture that image, which is not on the range of the human eye.
+In microphotography, many techniques allow us to capture that image, which is not in the range of the human eye.
 Next, we will show you some of those techniques:

 Two-photon excitation microscopy

 This technique allows you to capture tissue images at a depth of 1 millimeter.
 Excitation only occurs at a focal point of the objective lens.

 For this practice, the light passes or is reflected in the object.
 In this way, you can see the details that naturally have color.